 4. GEORGE WASHINGTON SPARKED THE WAR.

 In the fall of 1753, the French had expanded into an area that is now western Pennsylvania.
 Governor Robert Dinwiddie of Virginia considered this region to be colonial territory, and he chose the young 21-year-old militia captain, George Washington, to give the French warning that they would have to leave or face the consequences.
 Washington received a polite refusal from the French commander at Fort Le Boeuf just south of Lake Erie.
 An enraged Dinwiddie promoted Washington to lieutenant colonel, and in the spring of 1754, he sent him with a team of men to confront the French with a show of force.
 Early in the morning of May 28, Washington encountered a small French scouting party.
-A shot rang out and in about 15 minutes, 14 French soldiers lay dead, including the French leader Joseph Coulon de Jumonville.
+A shot rang out and in about 15 minutes, 14 French soldiers lay dead, including their leader Joseph Coulon de Jumonville.
 The French were outraged and viewed his death as an assassination.
 From this point forward, the battles between the French and British escalated.
 Many consider this early battle led by Washington to be the unofficial beginning of the war.

 5. THE FRENCH WON, AT FIRST.